velveneer/dev-mkdocs-sceleton/README.md

 ├── README-build.md                     # README for the build sceleton
 ├── README.md                           # Repository overview & setup instructions
-├── requirements.txt                    # Python packages that need to be installed ├── setup.py                            # Script that is required to build custom simple-blog package ├── simple-blog-build-package.sh        # Script that builds the package in the /dist folder ├── simple-blog-build-sceleton.sh       # Script that creates the /docs folder with the files needed to implement this mkdocs in a different project
+├── requirements.txt                    # Python packages that need to be installed └── setup.py                            # Script that is required to build custom simple-blog package
-├── simple-blog-gh.sh                   # Script to builds compressed site and pushes it to github pages ├── simple-blog-install-from-tar.sh     # Script that sets up python virtual environment, installs MkDocs & custom simple-blog package
-└── simple-blog-run.sh                  # Script that runs live
 ```

 ## **Getting Started**